Mary Say: Life

 Three newspapers were printed at the Gazetteer Printing-Office at 10 and 11 Ave Maria Lane and when her husband died in July 1775 she became wholly responsible.
 Her husband had been well known for publishing libels against the government - an anonymous print satires him being questioned by the King.

-Say took a special interest in The Gazateer which was her daily newspaper.
+Say took a special interest in The Gazetteer which was her daily newspaper.
 The two other titles were the General Evening Post which was published twice a week and The Craftsman, which was also known as Say's Weekly Journal which had been started in 1758.
 It was published every Saturday.
 Say appears to have been a bold publisher as she was prosecuted several times.
 In 1778 she was fined for a libel on the constitution and in 1781 she libelled the Russian ambassador, Johann Matthias von Simolin.
 She was again fined and sentenced to six months in prison.
 In 1788 her publications about Pitt the Younger were debated in parliament and it was decided to prosecute her.

 In 1787 she married Edward Vint, but she kept the name of Mary Say.
 In 1799 she launched the weekly paper Say's Sunday Reporter or The Selector.
 It was published until 1808.
 Say's Weekly Journal ended in 1810, which is when she appeared to retire.

 Say died in Dartford in 1832.